Can you build muscle without carbs?

 Many people associate low carb, ketogenic diets with weight loss.
 And that makes sense, because so many people are currently implementing a keto diet to lose weight.
 But the truth is, you can enjoy the amazing health benefits of a ketogenic diet and gain muscle.
 You just need to modify your diet to support muscle growth and train effectively to maximize your keto gains!

 If you have any problems building muscle on a ketogenic diet, please reach out to us at any time.
-Legendary Foods is about more than just delicious keto nut butters and tasty pastries.
 We’re about giving you the tools you need to achieve optimal health.
 And that starts with having the best information.